It has been another busy and varied few months on the consulting front.

 Stephen and Joanna – Social Theatre

-As a director of Reve(a)l Productions CIC Stephen has been working on the engagement and development phase of Life’s A Carnival (as producer), which Joanna Procter is devising and directing with two community activists Ken Hinds and June Tuitt in Tottenham based on their lives in Tottenham London.
+As a director of Reve(a)l Productions CIC Stephen worked on the engagement and development phase of Life’s A Carnival (as producer), which Joanna Procter is devising and directing with two community activists Ken Hinds and June Tuitt in Tottenham based on their lives in Tottenham London.
 The play, written by Marika McKennell with Joanna, is based on their stories and commitment to end violence in their community.
-The initial phase of engaging local people, research and script development was completed November 17-March 18 and was funded by Arts Council England.
-The project is receiving additional funding from Arts Council Funding and Westhill Endowment to go into production and performances in the autumn.

 Stephen has just completed leading the first Somerset Commissioning Academy.The Somerset Academy brought together 40+ senior people from across local authority, health, DWP, Police and other sectors to develop a programme for improving commissioning of public services in the context of health and social care integration as part of the County’s Sustainability and Transformation Plan (STP).
 He is about to start leading a Commissioning Academy for Sefton Borough, again through RedQuadrant and the Public Service Transformation Academy.